codetricity/THETA-RTSP-plugin/README.md

 server on the THETA.

 This software was developed by Science Arts.
 The THETA V plug-in is available in the [plug-in store](https://pluginstore.theta360.com/plugins/com.sciencearts.rtspstreaming/).
-I have heard from Science Arts that they are submitting the Z1 to the Plug-in Store.
+Science Arts updated the plug-in in early 2021 to support Z1.
+Get the finished app from the Plug-in Store.
 You do not need to compile the plug-in from source unless you intend to modify the source code.
 If you just want to use the plug-in, get the finished plug-in from the store.
 It is free.

 ## Usage